 UBC Alert is the university’s mass notification system to send alerts in urgent situations that pose an immediate safety or security risk to the community.
-Messages are coordinated on UBC Alert, the UBC Okanagan campus homepage, Twitter and digital signage across campus.
+Messages are coordinated through UBC Alert to populate push notifications (Safety App), sms messages, web alert bars on the UBC Okanagan campus homepage, and digital signage across campus.

 Why is this needed?

-In an urgent situation on campus, we want to increase the likelihood that students, faculty, and staff receive the latest information about what is happening as soon as possible.
+In an urgent situation on campus, we may need to provide information about what is happening as soon as possible.
 This way, you can make informed decisions that prioritize your personal safety.

-These kinds of systems are becoming common in Canadian colleges and universities, and are part of the university’s commitment to proactively plan for rare but possible emergency situations.
+The UBC Alert is part of the university’s commitment to proactively plan for emergency situations.

 When will UBC Alert be used?

 UBC Alert will be used in active and urgent situations that require your immediate attention because they have the potential to:

 - Cause substantial damage to property; and/or